 |More often than not this was the view people got of the fragile MX400.|

-The Cannondale also had serious problems with reliability.
-The bike just would not stay in one piece.
-Virtually every bike given to a magazine to test broke down in one way or another.
+The early Cannondales also had serious problems with reliability.
+Virtually every test bike given to the magazines broke down in one way or another.
 MXA blew up theirs twice in the first week of testing.
-This in not the kind of PR a new motorcycle company needs.
+That was not the kind of PR a new motorcycle company needs.
 Maybe even worse was Cannondale’s record on the track as test riders Keith Johnson and Jeff Gibson struggled to just finish races on the fragile machines.
-Pictures of the Cannondale being pushed off the side of the track became commonplace.
-Even as the bikes were going into production Cannondale was still testing and modifying components on the machine.
-The buying public was basically a bunch of guinea pigs as Cannondale tried to work out the bugs.
-Needless to say it did not take long for word to get out about Cannondale’s myriad of issues.
+Pictures of Cannondales being pushed off the side of the track became commonplace in 2000.
+Even as the bikes were going into production, Cannondale was still testing and modifying components on the machines.
+Unfortunately, the buying the public was basically a bunch of guinea pigs as Cannondale tried to work out the bugs.
+Needless to say, it did not take long for word to get out about Cannondale’s myriad of issues.

-Cannondale did everything it could to address the many problems that plagued the first year bike but its reputation had already been irreparably damaged.
-In 2002 Cannondale broadened their model line to include ATV and off road models to go with the MX400.
-The ATV’s in particular were extremely well received but the stigma of poor reliability never completely left the brand.
+Cannondale did everything it could to address the many problems that plagued the first year bike, but its reputation had already been irreparably damaged.
+In 2002 Cannondale broadened their model line to include ATV and off-road models to go with the MX400.
+The ATVs, in particular, were extremely well received but the stigma of poor reliability never completely left the brand.
 The red ink eventually got the better of the cycling giant and in 2003 Cannondale Motorcycles filed for bankruptcy protection, eventually selling off the motorcycle division.
 Thus ended the great American motocross experiment, a sad case of what might have been.
-In the end it became a victim of its own overreaching ambition.

-In the early 2000’s Kawasaki and Suzuki made a decision to commit to a strategic alliance.
-The two manufacturers would pool their resources to develop some joint models to help them better compete with perennial powers Honda and Yamaha.
-Along with the new models to be developed they would allow some of each other’s models to be sold by the other with the addition of new plastic and graphics.
-The first product from this alliance was the hotly anticipated 2004 RMZ/KXF 250 four-strokes.
-So how did the child of this interesting marriage turn out?
-Well enough to take the coveted final spot on our countdown of motocross meltdowns.
+In the early 2000s, Kawasaki and Suzuki made a decision to commit to a strategic alliance.
+The two manufacturers would pool their resources to develop some joint models to help them better compete with perennial powers, Honda and Yamaha.
+Along with the new models to be developed, they would allow some of each other’s models to be sold by the other with the addition of new plastic and graphics.
+The first product from this alliance was the hotly anticipated 2004 RM-Z/KX-F 250 four-strokes.

 One look at the new KXF and RMZ made it very apparent the two bikes were virtually identical.
 The only real differences between the two were the color and shape of the radiator shrouds.
-Other than that they were the same bike.
-The Kawa-zuki 250F ended up being a funky combination of Suzuki and Kawasaki technology that in the end satisfied neither party.
+Other than those small differences, they were basically the same machine.
+A machine that turned out to be an odd combination of both manufacturers that satisfied neither.

-The development of the bike ended up being a joint venture with each company having a hand in its final design.
+The development of the 2004 RM-Z and KX-F ended up being a joint venture with each company having a hand in its final design.
 The motor was designed by Suzuki but actually built by Kawasaki.
-The chassis and the rest of the bike were 100% Kawasaki in design and execution.
-That meant the bike handled nothing like a traditional Suzuki.
-If you bought the all new RMZ thinking it was going to turn like your RM you were in for a rude awakening.
-The RMZ/KXF handled much closer to a KX than a RM which that meant it was stable at speed but less willing to grab the inside line.
-This was not necessarily a bad thing but it was definitely not what you expected in a bike with a big S on the shroud.
+The chassis and the rest of the machine were 100% Kawasaki in design and execution.
+That meant the bike handled and felt like a KX instead of an RM.
+Unfortunalty, this meant that if you bought the all-new RM-Z thinking it was going to turn like your RM125, you were in for a rude awakening.
+The new machine handled much closer to a KX than any Suzuki, which meant it was stable at speed but less willing to grab the inside line.
+This was not necessarily a bad thing, but it was definitely not what you expected from a bike with a big Suzuki “S” on the shroud.

 The suspension on the twins was passible but not perfect.
-The Suz-asaki had an overly soft fork coupled with a stiff rear shock.
-That gave the bike a jacked up rear end stance and made the it feel unbalanced.
-You could slide the forks down in the clamps to try and even it out but it would still stinkbug around the track.
-The best fix was to swap the bottom link for a Pro Circuit one.
-That would even the bike out and give the shock a smoother action.
-Overall the chassis was pretty decent on the little thumper, its real problems laid elsewhere.
-Like virtually every bike on this list the wonder twins real issues were in the engine bay.
-The Suzuki designed motor was very different in character than the offerings from Honda and Yamaha.
-Where those motors were all about revving to the moon, the Kawa-zuki’s were little torquers.
-They preferred to be lugged rather than revved and ran much more like a small 450 than a big 125.
-This was not necessarily a bad thing as the motor did produce decent power in its own way.
-Novices and vets liked it, but pros found it wanting.
-Much like our number nine Cannondale, the thumper twins had serious trouble staying in one piece.
+The Kawazuki had an overly soft fork coupled with a stiff rear shock.
+That gave the bike a jacked-up rear end stance that made the bike feel unbalanced.
+You could slide the forks down in the clamps to try and even it out, but it would still stinkbug around the track.
+The best fix was to swap out the bottom link for an aftermarket alternative from a company like Pro Circuit.
+If you made that change the stance was evened out and the shock provided smoother action.
+Overall, the chassis was a decent handler as long as you did not expect it to feel like an RM.

+With the RM-Z and KX-F, the real problems were elsewhere.
+Like so many other machines on this list, the wonder twins’ real issues were in the engine bay.
+The Suzuki designed motor was very different in character than the offerings from Honda and Yamaha at the time.
+Where those motors were all about revving to the moon, the Kawazuki motor was a torquer.
+The machines preferred to be lugged rather than revved and ran much more like a small 450 than a big 125.
+This was not necessarily a bad thing as the motors did produce decent power in their own way.
+Novices and vets loved it, but pros found it wanting.
+Unfortunately, much like our number nine Cannondale, the real problem with the thumper twins was reliability.
+Put frankly, both of them had a really hard time staying in one piece.

-For starters the bikes ran terribly hot.
-They would start boiling coolant after only a few minutes if ridden slowly.
-Woe be to you if you forgot to check your coolant after every ride.
-Then there was the little issue of oil changes.
-Unlike the Yamaha, the little Suz-asaki’s did without an external oil tank, limiting their oil capacity.
-Because they carried much less oil in the motor than the YZF, oil consumption became a major concern.
-This presented a real problem as the little four bangers loved to drink the stuff.
-If you forgot to check your oil before every ride you might be in for a very expensive surprise.
+For starters, the bikes ran terribly hot.
+They would start boiling coolant after only a few minutes if ridden slowly and overheat regularly.
+Woe be to you if you forgot to check your coolant before every ride.
+Then there was the little issue of oil capacity.
+Unlike the YZ250F, the Kawazukis did not feature an external oil tank.
+This limited their overall oil capacity, made cooling more difficult, and necessitated a constant checking oil of the level.
+Because of this reduced capacity, oil consumption became a major concern on the two machines (and Honda’s new CRF250R as well).
+This oil consumption issue became a real problem as the little four-bangers loved to drink the stuff.
+If you forgot to check your oil before every ride there was a good chance you might be in for a very expensive surprise.

-In another brilliant move, Suzuki pulled perhaps the stupidest bit of cost cutting ever by making the oil filter cover one piece with the water pump.
-This meant if you wanted to change the oil you had to drain the coolant first (Maybe they figured it would burn so much oil you could just keep adding fresh?
-Hey, it worked on my 78 Pinto).
+In another brilliant move, Suzuki pulled perhaps the stupidest bit of cost-cutting ever by making the oil filter cover one piece with the water pump.
+This meant if you wanted to change the oil you had to drain the coolant first (maybe they figured it would burn so much oil you could just keep adding fresh?
+Hey, it worked on my ’78 Ford Pinto).
 In a bike where oil life is CRITICAL, making the task a complete pain in the neck was not smart.
-Some of the bikes many engine failures might be attributed to four-stroke newbies just letting the oil change interval go too far.
+Some of the bike’s many engine failures might be attributed to four-stroke newbies just letting the oil change interval go too far.
 Pro Circuit made even more money by selling water pump covers to fix this glaring problem (I sense a pattern here).

-Along with the overheating and oil consumption issues, there were problems with the cam buckets, valves and valve seats (once again Pro Circuit to the rescue).
-If none of those things failed then you still had a good chance of the trans letting go.
-Race teams like Pro Circuit spent astronomical sums of money trying to work out the many issues these bikes had.
-Unfortunately as they squeezed more and more power out of the bikes the reliability continued to suffer, leading to several well publicized DNF’s during the 04-05 seasons.
+Along with the overheating and oil consumption issues, there were problems with the cam buckets, valves, and valve seats (once again Pro Circuit to the rescue).
+If none of those things failed, then you still had a good chance of the transmission letting go.
+Race teams spent astronomical sums of money trying to work out the many issues these bikes had.
+Unfortunately, as they squeezed more and more power out of the machines the reliability continued to suffer, leading to several well-publicized DNF’s during the ’04-’05 seasons.